tkn-tub/ns3-gym/doc/tutorial/source/introduction.rst

 simulation engine for users to conduct simulation experiments.
-Some of the reasons to use |ns3| include to perform studies that are more difficult or not possible to perform with real systems, to study system behavior in a highly controllled, reproducible environment, and to learn about how networks work.
+Some of the reasons to use |ns3| include to perform studies that are more difficult or not possible to perform with real systems, to study system behavior in a highly controlled, reproducible environment, and to learn about how networks work.
 Users will note that the available model set in |ns3| focuses on modeling how Internet protocols and networks work, but
 |ns3| is not limited to Internet systems; several users are using